Arison7/MessagerApi/README.md

 ## Database Models

 The Messager API primarily consists of two custom database models in addition to the default "User" model: `Chat` and `Message`.
 These models are designed with the following fields.
-(Please note that the Aura theme is recommended for a visually appealing experience.)
+(As a side note I am using the Aura theme on Vscode which I strongly recommend )

 - `Chat` Model: